Pennsylvania Long-Term Care Insurance Benefits

-View some of PA Health & Wellness' benefits below.
+View some of PA Health & Wellness' long-term care insurance benefits below.

-Care coordination and disease coaching are part of your health benefits and are provided to you at no cost.
+Care coordination and disease coaching are part of your long-term care insurance benefits and are provided to you at no cost.
 PA Health & Wellness pays for these services.
 We provide services for many conditions, such as asthma, diabetes, COPD, high-risk pregnancy and many more.
 Call Participant Services at 1-844-626-6813 (TTY 1-844-349-8916).

 How to Enroll:

 PA Health & Wellness will support you in moving from a nursing home back into the community of your choice.

 Certain drugs are considered maintenance medications because they are used to treat long-term conditions or illnesses.
 If the drug you take is part of the Maintenance Drug Program, you may receive up to 90-day supply at specific retail pharmacies.

 PA Health & Wellness’s Supportive Solutions Caregiver program offers encouragement and assistance to caregivers.
 Benefits include: